 There are a number of ways individuals and groups can take action.
-Read below to explore several on-ramps to supporting our local social system and foster care families.
+Read below to explore several on-ramps for supporting our local social system and foster care families.

 Become a Foster Parent

-Please contact Elizabeth Sale if you are interested in becoming a foster parent.
+Please contact our Adoption and Foster Care core team if you are interested in becoming a foster parent by emailing email@example.com.

 Embrace Oregon Coffee Houses